Rise Up Grantees

 Linke Fligl is building a radical diasporic Jewish future rooted in land, tradition, healing and justice.
 Through growing nourishing food, cultivating land-based community and organizing for reparations, they co-create Jewish cultural practice for collective healing, resilience and liberation.
 Linke Fligl sees land based cultural work as critical practice to build a more just world.
 Their programs and gatherings bring together queer, trans and BIJOCSM (Black, Indigenous, Jews of Color, Sephardim and Mizrahim) to pray, learn, cook, schlep and sing in community.
 They create space to reclaim our inherent connection to land, tradition, and each other while confronting legacies of colonialism, antisemitism, and assimilation.
 Linke Fligl practices an embodied and land-based Judaism centered in our traditions and sacred texts, woven with queer ritual and guided by Jewish time.

 Community by and for Asian American Jews

 The LUNAR Collective cultivates connection, belonging and visibility for Asian American Jews, through intersectional community programming and authentic media storytelling.
-After launching in 2021 as LUNAR: The Jewish-Asian Film Project, we are re-emerging as The LUNAR Collective: a joyful, supportive space for Asian American Jews to find wholeness, cultural learning, solidarity, and liberation.
+They originally launched in 2021 as LUNAR: The Jewish-Asian Film Project, an award-winning film series featuring 23 Asian American Jewish young adults in nuanced, unscripted conversation.
+After amassing a rapidly-growing, diverse community of Asian American Jews, they are now re-emerging as The LUNAR Collective, a space for learning, healing, expression, solidarity, and joy.